BrenKenna/Workflow-Engine/README.md

 |**PoolManager**|Holds worker pools for the engine, and processing of workitems and their tasks.
 Meaning three pools||

 # Core Object Constructing Classes
-The idea is that a factory is given a request form which contains the data it needs to construct the required model object.
+The idea is that a factory is given a request form, which contains the data it needs to construct the required model object.
 But it means a "core" model object, needs its own concrete factory, and concrete request form.

 |**Name**|**Purpose**|**_**|
 |--|--|--|